Close

 How much of the premium paid is used to purchase units?

-The portion of the premium used to purchase units in a ULIP varies depending on factors such as premium allocation charges, mortality charges, and other administrative charges.
-The remaining amount is allocated towards providing insurance coverage and other expenses.
+The amount of the premium that one pays in acquiring units in ULIP depends on the premium allocation charges, mortality charges, and other administrative charges.
+The rest of the money is used towards offering insurance coverage and other costs.

 4